Strength and experience since 1979

 * If the vehicle is moved from the accident scene, after the initial report, you must call again to report the location

 DO NOT REACH ANY VERBAL AGREEMENTS OR SIGN ANY WRITTEN AGREEMENTS.
 DO NOT ASSUME ANY LIABILITY.
-ALLOW YOUR INSURANCE COMPANY TO HANDLE THE ACCIDENT.
+ALLOW YOUR INSURER TO HANDLE THE ACCIDENT.
 PROVIDING THIS INFORMATION WILL ALLOW THEIR ADJUSTERS TO ACT QUICKLY AND OFFER YOU BETTER SERVICE.

 TOTAL THEFT COVERAGE

-1. Original invoice, ownership papers or vehicle certificate, duly endorsed over to your insurance company.
+1. Original invoice, ownership papers or certificate, duly endorsed over to your Mexico car insurance provider.

 2. Copy of personal identification, bearing photograph and signature (in the case of individuals).